ga-curriculum/environment-variables/using-environment-variables-in-node/README.md

 ## gitignore, and protecting your secrets

 A `.gitignore` file specifies intentionally untracked files to ignore.
 When we include our `.env` file in a `.gitignore`, we tell Git to ignore this file whenever we add, commit, and push code to GitHub.

+INSTALL.gitignore and use

+Now, our secrets are not being uploaded to the internet for everyone to see!

+-tktk add commit and push, check the repo! no .env!-

-Now, our static code will always try to access `process.env.SECRETPASSWORD`, but each local machine that pulls our code down will need to supply their own SECRETPASSWORD variable in their own `.env` file.
+Our static code will always try to access `process.env.SECRETPASSWORD`, but each local machine that pulls our code down will need to supply their own 'SECRETPASSWORD' variable, in their own `.env` file.
 Our local secret is safe!

 ## How to install and use